 Index of Regional Directors and Staff

-Project Leader and Board President: Michael Herships, Ph.D.
+Treasurer and Secretary: Michael Herships, Ph.D.

 Graduated Cum Laude from Princeton University in 1966 with a B.S. in Aeronautical Engineering, and from Stanford University with a M.S. in Aeronautics & Astronautics.
 Dr. Herships has been working with computers and related engineering design equipment for the past 31 years.
 From 1968 through 1971 he worked at Grumman Aerospace Corporation, developing computer programs to calculate the fluid flow around the space shuttle during re-entry and low speed flight.
 He wrote the aerodynamic/heat transfer section of Grumman’s space shuttle proposal.
 He also has a Ph.D. in clinical psychology and maintains a private practice on Long Island.

 President and Director: Candyce Brokaw

 Ms. Brokaw is a survivor of sexual abuse and rape.
 She founded Survivors Art Foundation after experiencing the tremendous relief and healing power of the arts directly.
 She used her particular art forms, illustrations and poetry, to express great feelings of pain, despair and rage.
 “The arts have allowed me to purge many otherwise negative feelings and turn them around into positive healing experiences.”